 Looking for information?
-Check out the websites below for information about intellectual and developmental disabilities.
+Check out the websites below for information about intellectual and developmental disabilities, info about music, aromatherapy, sensory and other therapies--many of which the Olean Center employ in our work with participants.
 Whether you are interested in services for yourself, someone in your family, a student, a patient or are seeking answers and direction: welcome to the Olean Center’s Resource page.
 The websites listed below may be just a good place to start learning what you might need and want to know.
 We hope they provide education and inspiration.

 Some links have been recommended by school psychologists, by parents with a child on the autism spectrum, and by others.

 By no means do we have all the answers here, but, The Center will continue to grow this page--based on information we gather and the feedback we receive.

 Please let us know if there is something else which would be helpful to you!

 offers everything from webinars and journals, to information on news and policy related to individuals with intellectual disabilities.

 headquartered in Washington, D.C., works to protect and promote the dignity and inclusion of those with intellectual and developmental disabilities and offers a variety of resources on their website.